fcuny/fcuny.github.io/content/resume.md

 - **Network Infrastructure Improvement**: Advocated for and implemented the adoption of 10Gb+ networking in data centers, enabling significant scaling improvements for storage systems.

-- **Cross-Functional Leadership**: Served as the SRE Tech Lead for the Manhattan team, driving improvements in performance, operations, and automation across storage systems.
+- **Cross-Functional Leadership**: Served as the SRE Tech Lead for the real time storage team, driving improvements in performance, operations, and automation across storage systems.

-Throughout my tenure at Twitter, I consistently demonstrated the ability to lead complex technical initiatives, optimize large-scale systems, and drive cross-functional collaboration to achieve significant improvements in infrastructure reliability, efficiency, and cost-effectiveness.
+I consistently demonstrated the ability to lead complex technical initiatives, deliver impactful projects on-time, optimize large-scale systems, and drive cross-functional collaboration to achieve significant improvements in infrastructure reliability, efficiency, and cost-effectiveness.

-## Senior Software Engineer - Say Media, San Francisco
+## Say Media, San Francisco

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">